 - 1. Analyse and explain why and how Ireland imposes VAT. - 2.
 Outline the charge to VAT and how it applies to the supply of goods and services. - 3.
 Outline how VAT applies to the supply of goods and services and how it applies to cross border supplies. - 4.
 Identify and analyse the correct amount chargeable to VAT (excluding hire purchase), and explain how under and overpayments are treated and the rates of VAT. - 5.
 Identify and analyse the correct deduction available for VAT incurred or paid in relation to complex scenarios including qualifying activities; and case law. - 6.
 Explain and advise on the administration of the VAT system including completion of the relevant returns on ROS offline. - 7.
 Explain the VAT implications involving property transactions (introduction). - 8.
 Explain the rules in relation to overpaid VAT and accounting for VAT. - 9.
-Advise on the application of Local Property Tax.
+Awareness of the concept of Customs duty and when it arises.